MicroEMACS "puny emacs", a tiny but powerful Micro Emacs

 installation on FreeBSD

-The main development is focussed on Linux, but it is easy to compile it on FreeBSD.
+The main development is focused on Linux, but it is easy to compile it on FreeBSD.
 This builds a non-debug version without Ruby support.

 The build process creates a binary executable called "pe", which, according to the documentation, was chosen to avoid confusion with other versions of MicroEMACS, and could be read as "puny emacs".